alex-t-nguyen/CS-2336-Project-One/README.md

   - All output will be sent to the console.
   - Print the current state of the grid to the console window for each turn.
     - Display the turn header followed by a blank line
-  - TURN<space><turn number>
+      - TURN -space- -turn number-
     - Display each row of the grid followed by a newline
       - Each ant and beetle is represented by the user-defined character
       - An empty cell in the grid is represented with a space
     - Display a blank line after the last row of the grid